 Compost Collection Locations:

-1. Hi/Lo Rise Apartments (outside of Hi Rise Laundry Room)
+1. High/Low Rise (outside of High Rise Laundry Room)

 2. The Bayit (157 Church St. between the Bayit and WesWings)

 The thermostat in your house is located approximately 5 feet above the floor and looks like the above.
 It is usually located on a wall in a common area but may also be found inside a bedroom.
 The thermostat either controls a hot air system, hot water baseboard system, or an electric baseboard heater.
-New thermostats were installed in summer 2013 and summer 2014, and are set to 69°F. You will be able to change the thermostat up or down a few degrees.
+New thermostats are in most residences and are set to 68°F. You will be able to change the thermostat up or down a few degrees.
 The heat works best if the baseboards or vents are unobstructed and air can circulate freely.